kenchan/suzuri_client/README.md

 client.item.list
 ```

-For more information on the Suzuri Client, see our documentation: [http://www.rubydoc.info/github/kenchan/suzuri_client](http://www.rubydoc.info/github/kenchan/suzuri_client)
+For more information on the SUZURI Client, see our documentation: [http://www.rubydoc.info/github/kenchan/suzuri_client](http://www.rubydoc.info/github/kenchan/suzuri_client)

 ## Development